Soklet Logo

 In production environments, you might have your REST API resolvable at api.example.com and your SSE API resolvable at sse.example.com.

-Soklet's SSE support is designed to work seamlessly with your existing setup - your configured CorsAuthorizer still applies cross-domain security rules, your ResponseMarshaler still handles writing response data for rejected handshakes (and regular requests), your InstanceProvider and your Value Converters still work as you would expect, and so on.
+Soklet's SSE support is designed to work seamlessly with your existing setup.
+Your configured CorsAuthorizer still applies cross-domain security rules for SSE handshakes, your ResponseMarshaler still handles writing response data for rejected handshakes (and regular requests, if you also configured an HTTP server), your InstanceProvider and your Value Converters still work as you would expect, and so on.

 References: